learntogrowbaguz/documentation-1/docs/Using Randomness/v2-direct-funding/vrf-migration-v1-v2.md

 permalink: 'docs/vrf/v2/direct-funding/migration-v1-v2/'
 ---

-> 📘 You are viewing the VRF v2 guide - Direct funding method.
+> 📘 You are viewing the VRF v2 guide - Direct Funding Method.
 >
 > - To learn how to request random numbers with a subscription, see the [Subscription Method](/docs/vrf/v2/subscription/) guide.
 >